Erdiko/erdiko/README.md

 **Erdiko is Enterprise Glue**

-Erdiko is an MVC micro framework or better yet, an enterprise framework for APIs, lean front-ends and mash-ups.
+Erdiko is a micro MVC framework or better yet, an enterprise framework for APIs, lean front-ends and mash-ups.

 Get work done without the bloat!